spockframework/spock/docs/interaction_based_testing.rst

 While we could certainly create a mock implementation of ``Subscriber`` by hand, writing and maintaining this code can get unpleasant as the number of methods and complexity of interactions increases.
-This is where mocking frameworks come in: First, they allow to succinctly describe the expected interactions between an object under test and its collaborators.
+This is where mocking frameworks come in: First, they allow to succinctly describe the expected interactions between an object under specification and its collaborators.
 Second, they automatically generate conforming mock implementations.

 .. sidebar:: How are mock implementations generated?